IDmelon/documents/content/en/docs/for_administrators/app_integrations/integrate_azure_application.md

 > You can also substitute all these permissions with the broader <a href="https://learn.microsoft.com/en-us/graph/permissions-reference#directoryreadall" target="_blank">Directory.Read.All</a> permission.
 > If you want to restrict the `UserAuthenticationMethod.ReadWrite.All` permission to a specific subset of users in your organization, you can skip adding this permission at this stage and follow the instructions below to configure it using Administrative Units.

-After adding all permissions, click `Grant admin consent for <domain>` and accept the confirmation.
+7. After adding all permissions, click **Grant admin consent for <domain>** and accept the confirmation.
 ![Azure Portal](/images/vendor/app_integration/azure_application/azure_app_13.png)

-Finally, you should see the following state in your Azure Application:
+8. Finally, you should see the following state in your Azure Application:
 ![Azure Portal](/images/vendor/app_integration/azure_application/azure_app_14.png)

-If your organization wants to limit the `UserAuthenticationMethod.ReadWrite.All` permission to specific user groups, you can use `Administrative Units` instead of granting this permission globally.
+If your organization wants to limit the `UserAuthenticationMethod.ReadWrite.All` permission to specific user groups, you can use **Administrative Units** instead of granting this permission globally.
 This allows you to scope the permission more precisely, giving IDmelon access only to manage authentication methods for users within the defined units.
 To configure scoped permissions:

-1. Navigate to **Azure Portal** > **Entra ID**.
+1. Navigate to **Azure Portal** > **Microsoft Entra ID**.
-2. Go to **Roles and Administrators**.
+2. Go to **Roles and administrators**.
 3. Search for and select the **Authentication Administrator** role.
-4. Click **Add Assignments**.
+4. Click **Add assignments**.
 5. In the assignment configuration:
    - Set **Scope type** to `Administrative unit`.
-   - Select your administrative unit for the **Selected Scope**.
+   - Select your administrative unit for the **Selected scope**.
    - Under **Selected member(s)**, choose the IDmelon application you created in Enterprise Applications.
      ![Entra ID - Authentication Administrator Assignment](/images/vendor/app_integration/azure_application/azure_app_scoped_assign_1.png)
 6. Click **Next**.
 7. Provide a detailed justification.
-For example: `Granting the permanent Authentication Administrator role to IDmelon to manage Passkey rollout for targeted users and groups defined within the Administrative Units.`
+For example: `Granting the permanent Authentication Administrator role to IDmelon to manage passkey rollout for targeted users and groups defined within the Administrative Units.`
 8. Complete the assignment.

 This configuration allows IDmelon to manage MFA authentication methods only for users within the specified administrative unit, rather than all users in your organization.

 For detailed instructions on creating and managing Administrative Units, refer to the [Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/admin-units-manage?tabs=admin-center#create-an-administrative-unit).

-For security configuration, IDmelon supports both certificate-based authentication and client secret–based authentication.
+For security configuration, IDmelon supports both certificate-based authentication and client secret-based authentication.

 #### Client Secret

-From the Certificates & Secrets blade, click the `Client secrets` tab, then click on `New client secret`.
-Add a description (optional), select the expiration, click Add, and copy the `secret value`.
+From the **Certificates & secrets** blade, click the **Client secrets** tab, then click on **New client secret**.
+Add a description (optional), select the expiration, click **Add**, and copy the **Secret value**.

 ![Azure Portal](/images/vendor/app_integration/azure_application/azure_app_05.png)
 ![Azure Portal](/images/vendor/app_integration/azure_application/azure_app_06.png)